SuleimanFarah/sunpy/Roadmap.md

 * Integrate Astropy time into the code base, through parse_time() and the `TimeRange` object.
 * Final version to support Python 2.7

+## Post-0.9 Tentatively called 1.0

+Core:
+* Remove: lightcurve, wcs and all functions deprecated in either 0.9 or 0.8.
+* The spectra affiliated package has had a couple of releases.
+* First version to support 3.x+ only. (we might be able to have min 3.6 here).

+Extras:
+* Finish Fido, i.e database integration and automatic caching of results.

 ## Long Term Goals (1.0 or 2.0)
 * Have a generalised coordinate system representation shared by *all* data types, i.e. Astropy Generalised WCS or HyperMap coordinate system.
 * Complete integration of all core data types, i.e. slice a Map to get a Lightcurve